mr7brown/agb.github.io/pages/mydoc/mydoc_introduction.md

 toc: false
 ---

-I'm Ashton Brown, an adaptable Technical Writer/Documentation Engineer who’s passionate about working with Engineers, Designers, and Business Operations to make complex information accessible to both technical and non-technical audiences.

-I developed this site for two primary reasons:
+I'm Ashton Brown, an adaptable Technical Writer/Documentation Engineer who’s passionate about working with Engineers, Designers, and Business Operations to make complex information accessible to both technical and non-technical audiences, and I developed this site for two primary reasons:

 ### My Passion for Technology

-Without getting into too much detail, being a Technical Writer/Documentation Engineer means that I need to see and be able to adopt emerging technolgies.
+Without getting into too much detail, being a Technical Writer/Documentation Engineer means that I need to be able to adopt emerging technolgies.
 Over the past year, one of the more prominent trends I have witnessed is for static sites to be used to maintain technical documenation.

 So, I figured what better way to understand static sites than to use Jekyll, a static site generator, to build my own documentation portal?